History of Yale’s PA Program

 The Yale PA Program was developed in 1970 under the auspices of the Trauma Program of the Department of Surgery and accepted its first class of five students in 1971.
 The founders of the PA Program, Jack Cole, M.D., chair of the Department of Surgery, and Alfred Sadler, M.D., created the first PA Program in the United States with emergency medicine and surgery emphases.
 By the mid-1980's, the program was training students as generalist PAs, preparing them for practice in diverse areas of medicine.

 In January 1973, the Yale Program graduated its first class of 5 students.
-As of January 2010, a total of 934 physician associate students have completed their education at Yale.
+Since inception, over 1,200 physician associate students have completed their education at Yale.

 "The Physician Associate"

 At the time of the program's inception in the early 1970s, the name of the PA profession and the associated training programs varied greatly.
 The term PA is now widely used to denote physician assistant; however, the program pioneers wanted to convey the collegial relationship that exists between PAs and their supervising physicians and thus adopted the term "Physician Associate."
 Currently both physician assistants and physician associates operate under the title of PA.

 Masters of Medical Science

 The first twenty-seven classes were granted a certificate in physician associate studies.
 As a sign of the growing influence of PAs in American healthcare and recognition of curriculum enhancements in research, the Yale Corporation approved the awarding of a masters of medical science degree (MMSc) to be first conferred to the Yale PA Program's Class of 1999.